gvwilson/sensibleadventures/wrestler/wrestler.md

 stooped beneath ice and snow.
 The sun was a dull glow in the southeast when Walker told the others that it was time to leave the sled.

-"Today, walking, will bring us to your place," the Anuat said as Luft and Argasdottir sorted through their gear.
+"Today, walking, will bring us to your place," the Nukilik said as Luft and Argasdottir sorted through their gear.
 "Do not leave food for the dogs.
 They would fight for it."